Call us on

 The best time to visit Kenya depends on what you’re after.

 If you’re in search of the Great Wildebeest Migration, July to October is the best time to go.
 If you’re looking to spot some rare migratory birds, go between October and April.
-December to March is the warmest time to visit, and it’s a great time to go in search of the Big Five.
+December to March is the warmest time to visit, and it’s a great time to go on a Maasai Mara safari in search of the Big Five.

 The Great Migration main icon